 Tabazadeh et al. (2001) predicted a "polar freezing belt" forming at temperatures of 190-192 K around the edges of Antarctica at 20 km altitude on the basis of homogeneous nucleation of nitric acid trihydrate (NAT) or nitric acid dihydrate (NAD) from STS.
-The magnitude of the applied freezing rates, however, have been discussed (Knopf et al., 2002; Tabazadeh, 2003).
-Also Tabazadeh et al. (2002) proposed a surfacebased homogeneous nucleation from reanalysis of laboratory data.
+The magnitude of the applied freezing rates, however, have been disputed by Knopf et al. (2002) which has been rebutted by Tabazadeh (2003).
+Tabazadeh et al. (2002) proposed a surface-based homogeneous nucleation from reanalysis of laboratory data.
 Using this process measured amounts of denitrification in the Arctic stratosphere could be reproduced (Irie et al., 2004).
-However, Larsen et al. (2004) parameterized this surface based mechanism in modeling of early PSC observations over northern Scandinavia in December 2002.
+However, Larsen et al. (2004) parameterized this surface based mechanism in modelling of early PSC observations over northern Scandinavia in December 2002.
 They found that a reduction of the freezing rates by a factor of 10-20 was necessary to produce agreement with the observations.
 Calculations by Svendsen et al. (2005) indicate that lidar observations of PSCs in the Arctic winter 1999/2000 can best be reproduced by a combination of mountain wave-induced and homogeneous NAT formation.
 During the same winter, Drdla and Browell (2004) argued that neither volume nor surface dependent homogeneous freezing can reproduce observed PSC development and denitrification.
 They concluded that another freezing mechanism, such as heterogeneous freezing on solid impurities, was needed to explain early solid phase formation.
 This is in agreement with Voigt et al. (2005) who explained their observations of HNO3 containing solid particles formed at low supersaturations by heterogeneous nucleation on meteoritic dust.